Incident history

 - Open.
 The problem has been confirmed by multiple checks.
 This is when you get notified and the incident appears prominently in your dashboard.

 - Resolved.
-The problem has gone away and DomainDash has confirmed recovery.
+The problem has gone away and DomainDash has confirmed recovery through multiple consecutive healthy checks.
 The incident is closed with a resolved timestamp.

 Incidents that never make it past the confirming stage (because the problem resolved itself before enough checks confirmed it) are discarded.
 This means your history only contains genuine, confirmed incidents, not transient blips.